geomagpy/MARTAS/README.md

 with python 3.11, which might fail because of the matplotlib dependency contourpy.
 So lets choose a working version first:

+        pip install numpy==1.26.4
         pip install contourpy==1.0.7
         pip install matplotlib==3.6.3
         pip install pywavelet==1.8.0
         pip install cryptography==38.0.4
+        pip install geomagpy

+In case you get problems related to llvmlite or numba (observed in rasbian bookworm with python 3.11.2), please contact the development team for a minimal version of geomagpy without emd support (please note: this will affect KI and activity analysis, which usually is not done on pMARTAS).

+Alternatively, you might also try:

+        sudo apt install llvm-14
         LLVM_CONFIG=/usr/bin/llvm-config-14
         pip install numba==0.59.1